truenas/middleware/docs/userguide/index.rst

 * `A Closer Look at ZFS, Vdevs and Performance <http://constantin.glez.de/blog/2010/06/closer-look-zfs-vdevs-and-performance>`_

-**NOTE: NO RAID SOLUTION PROVIDES A REPLACEMENT FOR A RELIABLE BACKUP STRATEGY.
-BAD STUFF CAN STILL HAPPEN AND YOU WILL BE GLAD THAT YOU BACKED UP YOUR DATA WHEN IT DOES.**
+.. note:: NO RAID SOLUTION PROVIDES A REPLACEMENT FOR A RELIABLE BACKUP STRATEGY.
+BAD STUFF CAN STILL HAPPEN AND YOU WILL BE GLAD THAT YOU BACKED UP YOUR DATA
+   WHEN IT DOES.
 See Periodic Snapshot Tasks and Replication Tasks if you would like to use ZFS snapshots and rsync as part of your backup strategy.

 Installing and Upgrading FreeNAS®
 ==================================